w3nl/typeorm/DEVELOPER.md

 npm run package
 ```

-This command will generate you a distribution package in the `build/package` directory.
+This command will generate a distribution package in the `build/package` directory.
 You can link (or simply copy/paste) this directory into your project and test TypeORM there
 (but make sure to keep all node_modules required by TypeORM).